Aurelio Pastor: Political career

-As a member of the Peruvian Aprista Party (APRA) he was National Secretary for Human Rights (1995–1999), National Secretary for Electoral Affairs and National Personero (1999–2000) and member of the Political Directorate from March 2010 to the present.
+As a member of the Peruvian Aprista Party (APRA), he was National Secretary for Human Rights (1995–1999), National Secretary for Electoral Affairs and National Personero (1999–2000) and a member of the Political Directorate from March 2010 to the present.

 Congressman

 In the 2000 elections, Pastor ran for a seat in Congress within the Peruvian Aprista Party, but he was not elected.
 In the 2001 elections, he ran once again and was elected to Congress, representing the San Martín region.
-In the 2006 elections, he was re-elected for a second term, once again representing the San Martin region.
-In the 2011 election, he lost his seat when he ran for re-election, switching his seat in Lima.
+In the 2006 elections, he was re-elected for a second term, once again representing the San Martín region.
+In the 2011 election, he lost his seat when he ran for re-election, switching his seat to Lima.

 Minister of Justice

-He was appointed Minister of Justice during the Second presidency of Alan García from July 2009 to September 2010, replacing Rosario Fernández, in aftermath of the 2009 political crisis.
-He was replaced by Victor García Toma in March 2010 as he was suspended due to a harsh and systematic campaign by the newspaper El Comercio who felt threatened by his presence in office.
+He was appointed Minister of Justice during the Second presidency of Alan García from July 2009 to September 2010, replacing Rosario Fernández, in the aftermath of the 2009 political crisis.
+He was replaced by Victor García Toma in March 2010, as he was suspended due to a harsh and systematic campaign by the newspaper El Comercio, which felt threatened by his presence in office.